Theatre Museum of Salvador Dali

 If you would like to see Figueres, the Dalí Museum and Girona in one day, we recommend you to take the Figueres, Dalí & Girona Bus Tour from Barcelona.

-For an individual tour of the Dalí triangle and the beautiful surrounding coastline around Cadaqués, please contact us.
+For a small group tour of the Dalí triangle and the beautiful surrounding coastline around Cadaqués, please take a look at the Ultimate Dali Small Group Tour.